SaraBornstein/ClonePractice/week-02.md

 - completed 10 RegEx lessons on FreeCodeCamp.org
 - practiced automating tasks with Gulp and plugins gulp-sass, autoprefixer, and browser-sync.
 Udacity lessons toward MWS nanodegree.

+# D13 2018-07-10

+- added ESLint to Gulp tasks; explored other ways to install ESLint